Letting Buildings Breath: Tackling The Problem Of Damp And Mould In Modern Homes

 Whatever the root cause of damp and mould in a home, the long-term health impacts on residents can be severe and far reaching.
 Many species of mould themselves release toxins into the air that can reduce sleep quality and provoke or worsen allergic reactions, and even where mould is not present, a damp home environment can exacerbate the symptoms of asthma and other respiratory conditions.
 Children, older adults, and people with existing health conditions are particularly at risk from the adverse effects of living in a damp or mouldy home.

-Quite aside from the health risks, the presence of severe damp can also contribute to the degradation of building materials and the structural integrity of the building, leading to increased energy consumption due to inefficient insulation, decreased indoor air quality, and a greater lifetime environmental impact arising from the need for repairs, more frequent replacements, and renovations.
+Quite aside from the health risks, the presence of severe dampness can also contribute to the degradation of building materials and the structural integrity of the building, leading to increased energy consumption due to inefficient insulation, decreased indoor air quality, and a greater lifetime environmental impact arising from the need for repairs, more frequent replacements, and renovations.

 So, What Steps Can Be Taken To Address This Endemic Issue In UK Social Housing?

 Firstly, diagnostic inspections should form a regular part of council assessments and retrofits for social housing, including visual inspections of each individual room to spot signs of damp and mould, and using moisture meters to detect the moisture content of various building materials – helping locate the source of any dampness.
-This can help councils prioritise which building modifications and alterations can contribute most to improved ventilation and reduced damp.
+This can help councils prioritise which building modifications and alterations can contribute most to improved ventilation and reduced dampness.

 However, while mitigating and addressing the issues of damp and mould will go a long way to improving the quality of life for residents, the issue can also be addressed at the architectural stage.